More Petitions Could Be Approved in a Month

 While the four, which were submitted on Sept.
 8, were approved for circulation last week, sports betting proponents filed seven additional measures with Secretary of State John Ashcraft on Oct.
 4. The state is currently reviewing those proposed constitutional amendments that could be placed on the November 2024 general election ballot.

-Mike Whittle, the vice president and general counsel for the St. Louis Cardinals, told BetMissouri.com Tuesday that the newer filings included additional language and tweaks sought by the Sports Betting Alliance, which includes BetMGM, DraftKings, Fanatics and FanDuel.
+Mike Whittle, the vice president and general counsel for the St. Louis Cardinals, told BetMissouri.com Tuesday that the newer filings included additional language and tweaks sought by the Sports Betting Alliance, which includes BetMGM, DraftKings, Fanatics and FanDuel Missouri.
 Whittle said the hope is the state might approve those for circulation by as soon as the end of November.

 What’s in the New Proposals?